runinrunin/.dotfiles/README.md

 `mkdir ~/.dotfiles` <br>
 `cd ~/.dotfiles`

+Be sure that the terminal runs with zsh! <br>
+If it is not the case, change every `zsh` words by `bash` in the `install_brew.sh` file.
+If brew is install, you can run `brew install zsh`.

 ## Installing the dotfiles
 You can either clone the github repo using `<command to cloone the github repo> or you can download it directly from the github page as a zip folder and copy the files from it to the new ~/.dotfiles folder. <br>